 - Bank statements from all accounts, showing their balances on the day of filing

 The creditors’ meeting is nothing to be worried about.
 It’s a straightforward process.
 Nonetheless, it’s very important; hence, attendance of the filer is a must.
 Failure to appear can result in the dismissal of the case.

 What can be expected after the meeting?
 The hard part of the bankruptcy process is over.
 For Chapter 7 filers, the letter of discharge will be delivered in at least 60 days and the case will be closed.
 For Chapter 13 filers, bankruptcy proceedings usually also involve a confirmation hearing.
 The case will be confirmed about a month after the meeting unless there is an objection to address.
 In some areas, confirmation is no longer necessary if there are no objections to the repayment plan and the trustee agrees.
 The discharge will come in three to five years.

 If you are experiencing financial problems or having difficulty in debt management, consult a bankruptcy lawyer to find out which debt relief solutions are appropriate for your circumstances.
 Many bankruptcy lawyers offer a free consultation to prospective clients.
-If you need legal advice or legal representation in a bankruptcy case, call us at Thomas E. McIntire and Associates to talk to one of our bankruptcy attorneys.
+If you need legal advice or legal representation in a bankruptcy case, call us at Thomas E. McIntire and Associates, L.C. to talk to one of our bankruptcy attorneys.